Santos hit with second effort to oust him this week

 D’Esposito moved to force a vote hours after Rep. Robert Garcia (D-Calif.) did the same for his resolution to expel Santos, setting the stage for competing efforts to oust the indicted representative.

-The increased push to expel Santos comes after the Ethics Committee released a scathing report that said Santos “violated federal criminal laws.”
+The increased push to expel Santos comes after the Ethics Committee released a scathing report that said Santos “violated federal criminal laws,” and found that he used campaign funds on trips to Atlantic City and Las Vegas, Botox, at the luxury brand Hermés and for purchases from OnlyFans, a subscription platform that is largely used for adult content.

+Santos already survived two expulsion votes this year — one in May and another earlier this month — but the push to oust him this week has the best chance for success yet, as some lawmakers who backed the embattled congressman in the past now say they will vote to boot him.

+Santos, for his part, has remained defiant in the face of the expulsion push, taking to the House floor Tuesday night to slam the Ethics Committee’s report as “incomplete, irresponsible and littered with hyperbole and littered with bias opinions.”
+He also emphasized that he does not plan to resign, essentially forcing his colleagues to decide his fate on the floor once again.

 Shortly before D’Esposito formally introduced the expulsion measure, Speaker Mike Johnson (R-La.) was seen huddling on the House floor with a number of the New York Republicans who have led the charge in attempting to eject Santos.